The New England Journal of Medicine October 19, 2017

 Clinically significant bleeding

-Key result: Rivaroxaban-based strategies were associated with significantly lower rates of clinically significant bleeding compared to VKA-based triple therapy.
+Key result: Rivaroxaban-based dual therapy significantly reduced the rates of clinically significant bleeding compared to standard triple therapy.

 2019